-The more positive, realistic and constructive the stories in your head, the better your outcomes with other people and with money are likely to be.
+The better the stories in your head, the better your outcomes with other people and with money are likely to be.

 Strategy is the most obvious element of the three.
 Its pretty obvious that if you want to get something done, you need some sort of strategy.
 Strategy is your plan for how you will achieve whatever it is that you want.

 An example of strategy from World War 2 was the Allied plan to invade Normandy on D-day.
-That overall strategy contained many detailed tactics.
-But strategy alone is not enough.
-We needed a powerful story; a powerful “why” (e.g. stop the Nazis, survive, save the world).
-And we needed to hold on to that story even through the darkest hours when our emotional state may have been one of despair.
+As well as strategy, we needed a powerful story; a powerful “why” (e.g. stop the Nazis, survive, save the world).
+And we needed to hold on to that story even through the darkest hours when our emotional state was despair.